 The exhibition began in the interior of the Tanglefoot building and continued outside onto Critical Infrastructure, which is an accessible amphitheater created by Paul Amenta and Ted Lott in collaboration with DisArt.

-The “voices” of the Disabled community were presented in both audio and captioning formats and served as the core of the exhibition.
+The “voices” of the disability community were presented in both audio and captioning formats and served as the core of the exhibition.
 Additionally, DisArt partnered with local artists to create art in response to the individual and collective stories.
 Photographs were on display for the duration of the exhibition, whereas, stage performances only took place at designated times on both Saturday and Sunday.

 While visiting the exhibition guests were invited to record their own story during a personal interview with a DisArt volunteer.
 Visitors were encouraged to share their reactions to the exhibition as well as personal experiences of alienation and belonging.
 Interviews took place in a large sound studio located inside the Tanglefoot building.